google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

     <img src="/web/updates/images/2019/08/fs-save.jpg">
   </a>
   <figcaption>
-    File picker used to save a file to disk.
+    A file picker used to save a file to disk.
   </figcaption>
 </figure>